Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Problem Formulation

 \subsection{Period Cost}

-The period cost rate consists of two parts: a penalty for deficient ISO RSR signal tracking and the utility realized by appliance users.
-The deficient tracking penalty rate at time $t$ is defined as:
+The period cost consists of two parts: a penalty for deficient ISO RSR signal tracking and the utility realized by appliance users.
+The penalty for deficient tracking rate at time $t$ is defined as:

 where $K$ is the penalty per unit of deficient tracking.
-Defining $\kappa=K/R^{2}$ we can write the penalty rate for deficient tracking as,
+Defining $\kappa=K/R^{2}$ we can write the penalty for deficient tracking as,